yuyizhong/mama-yogis/README.md

 ### Version Control ###

-The site was created using the Visual Studio code editor at gitpod.
+The site was created at gitpod.
 It was then pushed to github to the remote repository ‘mama-yogis’ throughout the development.

 The commonly used git commands to push code to the remote repository are as follows: